canalplus/rx-player/doc/api/mediaCapabilitiesProber.md

 or should not be used in production.
 This is just because we want to receive your feedbacks before locking definitely the API.

-We can for example add supplementary informations of even explode the MediaCapabilitiesProber into several tools to lower the size of the import.
+We can for example add supplementary information of even explode the MediaCapabilitiesProber into several tools to lower the size of the import.
 We're waiting for your feedbacks!